Finance

 Loading...

-There are four reasons for the rejection of the offer, argued in a lengthy document: the premium 'is inadequate and does not reflect the value' of Commerz; Unicredit's plan is 'vague and entails significant risks'; Unicredit 'significantly underestimates revenue losses, overestimates synergies and envisages unrealistic implementation times'; the 'Momentum 2030' strategy of Commerzbank's current management 'creates more value for shareholders, with low implementation risk'.
+There are four reasons for the rejection of the offer, argued in a lengthy document: the premium 'is not adequate and does not reflect the value' of Commerz; Unicredit's plan is 'vague and entails significant risks"; Unicredit "significantly underestimates revenue losses, overestimates synergies, and forecasts unrealistic implementation times"; Commerzbank's current management's "Momentum 2030" strategy "creates more value for shareholders, with low implementation risk".
 The board is also convinced that Unicredit 'has not presented a comprehensible and reliable strategic plan for a merger'.

-At the presentation of the results for the first quarter of 2026 on 8 May, Commerz CEO Bettina Orlopp had already sharply criticised the offer, advising shareholders to reject it and announcing the 'reasoned' declaration required by the German Takeover Act.
+At the presentation of the results for the first quarter of 2026 on 8 May, Commerz's CEO Bettina Orlopp had already criticised the offer bitterly, advising shareholders to reject it and announcing the 'reasoned' declaration required by the German Takeover Act.

-Regarding the 'inadequate' premium and the offer that 'does not adequately reflect the actual value and potential' of Commerz, the board of directors and supervisory board claim to have thoroughly examined the offer, taking into account the bank's historical share prices, analysts' price targets, standard takeover premiums, valuation multiples of European banks, the statutory minimum price, and the potential value based on the Momentum 2030 business plan.
+As for the 'inadequate' premium and the offer 'not adequately reflecting the actual value and potential' of Commerz, the board of directors and supervisory board claim that they examined the offer thoroughly, taking into account the bank's historical share price, analysts' price targets, standard takeover premiums, valuation multiples of European banks, the legally stipulated minimum price and the potential value based on the Momentum 2030 business plan.
 They concluded that 'the calculated offer value shows a considerable discount'.

 Unicredit's offer reflects a value of approximately 37 billion Commerz.